 • Ontario business location for service or address of a representative who can legally accept communications

-• name, phone number and email address of person responsible for responding to all City communications
+• Name, phone number and email address of person responsible for responding to all communications from City of Toronto staff

 Additional information required from corporations and partnerships